-There are three Yakushima Ferry services which all leave different ports in Kagoshima.
+There are three Yakushima Ferry services that all leave different ports in Kagoshima.
 The Tane Yaku (Rocket or Toppy) Jetfoil is the fastest at around 2 hours, but also the most expensive.
 In this article, you’ll discover the best ways to get from Kagoshima to Yakushima by sea.

 There is a daily car ferry which takes around 4 hours and then the overnight Hibiscus freighter ship which is the cheapest but takes the longest.
 See below for information about each of these options and an account of my crossing on the Hibiscus freighter.

 Option 1 – Tane Yaku Jetfoil

 The fastest option is the Tane Yaku Hydrofoil (also known as the Toppy or Rocket) which takes just two hours.
 There are daily sailings from 07:45 to 15:00.
 See timetable below.
 There are two services; one from Kagoshima to Anbo and the other from Kagoshima to Miyanoura.

 How to buy tickets